They say to picture your audience naked. For Clementine Churchill that meant all of Canada.

 And she couldn’t help it.
 She laughed.

-“Protocol demanded that on his wedding night, Sasha wear a ridiculous outfit composed of a hulking silver gown and matching slippers that curled at the toes,” reported Julia P. Gelardi in this Romanov Women book.
+“Protocol demanded that on his wedding night, Sasha wear a ridiculous outfit composed of a hulking silver gown and matching slippers that curled at the toes,” reported Julia P. Gelardi in her book about Romanov women.
 “On his head, [he] wore a silver turban topped by cupids.
 The effect was nothing short of hilarious and sent the bride into hysterical fits of laughter.”

 Later Sasha journaled of their first night:

 I took off my slippers and my silver embroidered robe and felt the body of my beloved next to mine… How I felt then, I do not wish to describe here.
 Afterwards we talked for a long time.